choojun/sas/README.md

 [P10d5.sas](https://github.com/choojun/sas/blob/main/P10d5.sas) How to use PROC SGPANEL with to create histogram and density plots

+  * Histograms are graphical representations of the distribution of a dataset.
+They can reveal important characteristics of the data, such as whether it follows a normal distribution, is skewed to one side, or has multiple peaks.

 [P10e1.sas](https://github.com/choojun/sas/blob/main/P10e1.sas) How to use PROC SGPLOT to create bar chart

 [P10e2.sas](https://github.com/choojun/sas/blob/main/P10e2.sas) How to use PROC SGPLOT to create bar-line chart